survivejs/webpack-book/manuscript/techniques/05_deploying.md

 Even though you can push the problem of deployment outside of webpack, there are a couple of webpack specific utilities that come in handy:

 * [webpack-deploy](https://www.npmjs.com/package/webpack-deploy) is a collection of deployment utilities and works even outside of webpack.
-* [webpack-s3-sync-plugin](https://www.npmjs.com/package/webpack-s3-sync-plugin) and [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) sync the assets to Amazon S3.
+* [webpack-s3-sync-plugin](https://www.npmjs.com/package/webpack-s3-sync-plugin) and [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) sync the assets to Amazon.
 * [ssh-webpack-plugin](https://www.npmjs.com/package/ssh-webpack-plugin) has been designed for deployments over SSH.

 T> To get access to the generated files and their paths, consider using [assets-webpack-plugin](https://www.npmjs.com/package/assets-webpack-plugin).
 The path information allows you to integrate webpack with other environments while deploying.

 W> To make sure clients relying on the older bundles still work after deploying a new version, do **not** remove the old files until they are old enough.
 You can perform a specific check on what to remove when deploying instead of removing every old asset.

-{pagebreak}

 ## Resolving `output.publicPath` Dynamically